leleliu008/ppkg/README.md

 # ppkg
 portable package manager for Unix-like system.

-# project status
+## project status
 This project is being actively developed.
 It's in beta stage and may not be stable.
 Some features are subject to change without notice.

-# two implementations
+## two implementations
 This project provides two implementations:
 1. implemented in `POSIX Shell`, the source code is on `master` branch.
 2. implemented in `C`, the source code is on `dev` branch.

-In theroy, these two implementations should have same behaver except for have bugs.
+In theroy, these two implementations should have the same behaver except for have bugs.

 ## Install POSIX-Shell-based ppkg
 ```bash